ScriptAddicts/hiring/senior_data_analyst.md

 We are a small growing and profitable software company that is building the future of spreadsheet-driven business applications.
 Some of our products include [YAMM](https://yamm.com/), [Awesome Table](https://awesome-table.com/) and [Form Publisher](https://form-publisher.com).
 They are some of the most popular products in the Google Workspace marketplace.

-Our team is global (we have people based in France, Italy, Serbia, Bulgaria, Russia, US, Philippines, UK, Ireland), highly motivated and competent.
-We are a remote first company: anyone can work fully remotely.
-We also have offices in Paris and Milan if that’s more your thing.

-We’re a transparent organization.
+We’re Talarian, the makers of [YAMM](https://yamm.com/), [Awesome Table](https://awesome-table.com/) and [Form Publisher](https://form-publisher.com).
+We’re a small, growing, and profitable software company that is building the future of spreadsheet-driven business applications.
+With over 44 million downloads and team customers like Uber, Berkeley U, Epic Games and Airbnb, Talarian’s products have established themselves as market leaders.
+More importantly, our 4.8+ rating on Trustpilot means our customers don’t just need us, they love us.

+Our company is just under 40 people, 100% remote and truly global (we have people spread out across Europe, Africa, Asia and America), all highly motivated and dedicated.

+As an organization, we’re transparent and relatively flat.
 Important metrics and numbers are communicated to all team members.
-Decisions are discussed collaboratively, not behind closed doors.
-If you value being part of the discussions on how to shape the future of the product, by giving your input, weighing in and being heard, then you might just be happy to work with us.
+Decisions are made collaboratively, not behind closed doors.
+If you value being part of the discussion on how to shape the future of the product, then this is the company for you.

 **Job**

 Do you like having some creative freedom where your ideas can be easily discussed and implemented in a small and dynamic company?
-How about being able to have a high impact on a product with tens of millions of users?
+How about being able to have a high impact on a product with millions of users?
 Do you like spreadsheets and SQL?
 You’ve knocked at the right door.

 We are looking for a highly motivated Senior Data Analyst to join our growing team!
 You will report to the Lead Data Analyst and work closely with the Product and Engineering teams.